Lebanon holds Baalbek concert despite virus, economic crisis

 The dramatic setting — a massive Roman forum — was always part of the festival’s magic.
 Sunday’s concert was held at the Bacchus Temple, which stands in front of six columns that remain from the Temple of Jupiter.
 The ruins date back to the second and third centuries.

 Although the lack of an audience is new, the festival suffered a 23-year hiatus during Lebanon's civil war.
-It resumed in 1997, later hosting concerts by world-renowned artists including French singer Charles Aznavour in 1999, English musician Sting in 2001 and France’s Johnny Hallyday in 2003.
+It resumed in 1997, later hosting concerts by world-renowned artists including French singer Charles Aznavour in 1999, English musician Sting in 2001 and France’s Johnny Hallyday in 2003 and tenor Placido Domingo a year later.

 The festival was also stopped for one year in 2006 because of a month-long war between Israel and the Shiite militant group Hezbollah.
 Baalbek remains a Hezbollah stronghold, although the city continued to attract tourists.